-As the instances of dementia increase in California’s older population, so will the need for high-quality dementia care.
-Assisted Living can provide a home-like environment that promotes dignity and respect with highly trained staff members knowledgeable about the condition.
+As the instances of dementia increase in California’s older population, so too will the need for high-quality dementia care.
+Assisted Living, Memory Care, and Continuing Care Retirement Communities can provide a home-like environment that promotes dignity and respect with highly trained staff members knowledgeable about the condition.

 Dementia Care Regulations